 To wrap it up, stAssets-collateral risk management is vital for the healthy integration of Lido with the other protocols.

-On the one hand the integration provides more opportunities for stAssets holders - you may deposit stAssets and get a yield beyond staking rewards, or use your collateral for lending to get more liquidity for leveraged staking, etc. On the other hand - using stAssets as collateral brings a risk of a loan position liquidation that leads to a liquidation penalty, shrinks your yield and destroys your strategy, but moreover rocks the boat of the pool.
+On the one hand the integration provides more opportunities for stAssets holders - you may deposit stAssets and get more rewards beyond staking rewards, or use your collateral for lending to get more liquidity for leveraged staking, etc. On the other hand - using stAssets as collateral brings a risk of a loan position liquidation that leads to a liquidation penalty and destroys your strategy, but moreover rocks the boat of the pool.
 To navigate the risks Lido team provides stAssets-collateral risk monitoring.

 Automatic monitoring, liquidity sufficiency analysis and alerting are the main components of the stAssets-collateral risk management.
 We monitor collateral risks from different perspectives (using indicators for a pool, dividing a pool on the bins by different tokens, and even implementing aggregated indicators to analyse the liquidity sufficiency for a bunch of integrations) to see the whole picture.